 By that I mean, an all-encompassing loyalty experience with various touchpoints spanning customers’ social media, email inboxes, and digital loyalty app that sends texts and push notifications with exclusive offers at strategic times, or when the customer comes within six blocks of the physical shop, for example.

 While many brands like Starbucks and Sephora have been continuously revolutionizing their loyalty programs for years; until recently, the average consumer’s idea of a “loyalty program” still consisted of receiving rewards for giving a business repeat transactions.
 That has completely changed now.

 Customers expect the brands they shop with to offer omnichannel loyalty experiences which reward them for a variety of behaviours, including social media engagement, referrals and UGC (user-generated content).

-Many businesses had no choice but to convert their brick-and-mortar loyalty programs into ecommerce loyalty programs this year.
-However, going forward into 2021, brands need to up the ante and offer their loyalty programs via multiple channels, and reward customers for various behaviours… not just spending.
+Many businesses had no choice but to convert their brick-and-mortar loyalty programs into ecommerce loyalty programs in 2020 and 2021.
+However, going forward into 2022, brands need to up the ante and offer their loyalty programs via multiple channels, and reward customers for various behaviours… not just spending.

 3. Surprise and delight your customers with experiential rewards

 As I mentioned at the beginning, customer experience outshines everything else.
 From greater social media engagement to innovative solutions regarding contactless payments and home delivery; customers are willing to pay more for a better shopping experience.

 If you can add a cherry to the cake by building incremental rewards into your loyalty program unbeknownst to the customer, you can ensure your loyalty program is constantly working to surprise and delight customers.

 By making these rewards experiential, you’re likely to convert your loyalty program members into brand ambassadors.

 Some good experiential rewards include: